Ivy Leaguers get community service for disrupting game - WHIZ News

 The Ivy League in a statement the day of the game called the protest “regrettable.”

-Yale went on to beat Harvard 50-43 in the 136th meeting between the elite universities, clinching the Ivy League championship.
+Yale went on to beat Harvard 50-43 in two overtimes in the 136th meeting between the elite universities, clinching the Ivy League championship.